droonga/droonga.org/tutorial/1.0.6/virtual-machines-for-experiments/index.md

 So there are two options for you:

- A. Install pre-built binary library from the [Groonga][]'s repository.
+ 1. Install pre-built binary library from the [Groonga][]'s repository.
- B. Install Droonga services for each VM step by step.
+ 2. Install Droonga services for each VM step by step.

 The first option is available only for some platforms.
 [Groonga][] provides its own repository of packages.